ntlong1594/my-iCommerce-example/README.md

 # Component Architecture
 ![Component-Architecture](https://github.com/ntlong1594/my-iCommerce-example/blob/master/imgs/Component-Architecture.png)

-# Key fearture
+# Key feartures
 - Login with Facebook
 - CRUD Products ( searching by price , brand , and title)
 - Add Product to shopping cart
 - Checkout a shopping cart ( make an payment)
 - Keep track user activites
-- Keep track product price update version.
+- Keep track product price update version for auditing in the future.

 # How to start.
 - Start the environments services (without these services , icommerce is not able to run): Go to `environments` folder and run the shell script `start-mac-os.sh` or `start-windows-os.sh` depends on your operating system ( I develop this app in macOs) => By running the above script, we list of required services will run in the background inside docker.